puppetlabs/iac/_docs/contributing_to_a_module.md

 A common pattern for acceptance tests is to create a test manifest, apply it twice to check for idempotency or errors, then run expectations.

+For more examples on how to write a test using litmus, please check out the tests in all of our supported modules and for more information about writing tests using litmus check out the [litmus wiki test examples](https://puppetlabs.github.io/litmus/Litmus-test-examples.html).

 ```ruby
 it 'does an end-to-end thing' do
   pp =<<-EOF